SolCharms/Betelgeuse/README.md

 Additional tokens (of the same mint) can be added to a futures contract at any point up until the expiry timestamp.
 Similarly, unsold tokens can be withdrawn with the same constraint on time.
 However, the Token Swap Ratios cannot be changed.
 This is due to the fractional nature of the futures contract and the fact that these ratios will have been 'locked in' for any previous fractionalized purchase.
 To effectively achieve the same result, unsold futures contract tokens can be withdrawn and a new futures contract with different Token Swap Ratios can be created.

-Let's add supplemental tokens to the futures contract with account address 4DEXcge8kCzAo6YHy8frLqyrvLFhskK3CHyovJ8ZV2d7 (nice coincidence with the first 4 characters there being the 4th futures contract created for this dex).
+Let's add supplemental tokens to the futures contract with account address 4DEXcge8kCzAo6YHy8frLqyrvLFhskK3CHyovJ8ZV2d7 (nice coincidence with the first 4 characters there being accurately representative of the 4th futures contract created for this dex).
 Executing the command:

     dex-cli supplement-future -c 4DEXcge8kCzAo6YHy8frLqyrvLFhskK3CHyovJ8ZV2d7 -s 6SyeP8wFbkwvw7bj6SLfyRWh6md73fkpBHHVNCAXCdcS -a 15000000